Featured Cases

 Court Case

-Graphic with a navy and gold overlay showing a close-up of a gavel and a miniature scale of justice.
+Graphic with a red and blue overlay showing a street sign for “Las Vegas Blvd 3700” and a traffic light in the foreground.
 On the left is the white ACLU of Nevada logo.
-On the right, the text reads “Leavitt v.
-Nevada” in a bold, serif font.
+On the right, separated by a vertical white line, the text reads “Ramsay v.
+State of Nevada” in a bold, serif font.

 Court Case